-- 1. Electric Timers: - a.
-Equipment necessary: Twin units of battery-power electric eyes with one electric-power digital clock and one battery-power digital tal clock and two (2) hand-held battery-power digital watches in hundredths shall be used, with the time indicated by the electric eye timers, or, if necessary, the average of the watches used by the official timers to be the official time.
+- 1 Electric Timers: - a.
+Equipment necessary: Twin units of battery-power electric eyes with one electric-power digital clock and one battery-power digital clock and two (2) hand-held battery-power digital watches in hundredths shall be used, with the time indicated by the electric eye timers, or, if necessary, the average of the watches used by the official timers to be the official time.
 (Optional at State/Provincial level). - b.
-When the electric eye fails to work for one or more contestants during a performance, the manual back-up time will be used for those electronically missed.
+When the electric eye fails to work for one or more contestants during a performance, the manual back-up time will be used for $\,$

+- those electronically missed.
 The electric eye-controlled times will remain unaltered. - c.
 Complete electric timer must be backed up by a flagman.
 One timer will record the times that appear on the electric eye-controlled readout.
 Two timers will operate the digital watches and record the average time which is shown thereon.
 These two timers will operate from the flagman's signals. - d.
 Permanent markers should be put in the ground for the electric eyes.
-Electric eyes should be placed on the starting line no closer together than the width of the first two barrels and for the electric eyes to be centered on the pat-tern for each performance. - e.
+Electric eyes should be placed on the starting line no closer together than the width of the first two barrels and for the electric eyes to be centered on the pattern for each performance. - e.
 Line on fence for flagman should be well marked.
 These markers should be checked every performance along with the barrel markers and re-staked if pulled out.
 A record of these measurements shall be kept. - f.
 Set timer beforehand in the same height and position and lock the legs. - g.
-Barrels are not to be used as stands for the electric eye timer devices. - 2.
-Electronic Timer Failures:
+Barrels are not to be used as stands for the electric eye timer devices.

+2. Electronic Timer Failures:

-- a.
-The battery digital clock will be the first backup time and digital hand-held watches to be second back up time. - b.
-When both the digital clocks malfunction and no time was recorded from digital watches, contestant will be given a re-run at a time designated by the Judges and the Arena Director. - 2.
-Events with 30 second/one-minute time limit may have penalties which will exceed the 30 second/one-minute time limit. - 3.
-Lap and Tap No barrier to be used.
-If barrier judge is used to flag the start, he shall flag the animal when animal's nose crosses the starting line. - 4 All riding events shall be timed for eight (8) seconds, that time to start when the animal's inside front shoulder passes the plane of the chute. - 5.
-Tie-Down Roping, Breakaway Roping, Team Roping, and Steer Wrestling: These events shall not be conducted with an open catch pen gate at any rodeo. - 6.
-Timing of Stock Timed Event: Time should be taken with the average of two times at all rodeos.
+- b.
+When both the digital clocks malfunction and no time was recorded from digital watches, contestant will be given a rerun at a time designated by the Judges and the Arena Director. - Events with 30 second/one-minute time limit may have penalties which will exceed the 30 second/one-minute time limit. - Lap and Tap No barrier to be used.
+If barrier judge is used to flag the start, he shall flag the animal when animal's nose crosses the starting line. - 5 All riding events shall be timed for eight (8) seconds, that time to start when the animal's inside front shoulder passes the plane of the chute. - Tie-Down Roping, Breakaway Roping, Team Roping, and Steer Wrestling: These events shall not be conducted with an open catch pen gate at any rodeo. - Timing of Stock Timed Event: Time should be taken with the average of two times at all rodeos.